EasyRF/http-server-demo/README.md

 `localhost:9999`

-To see the Device Sensor Data when running sensors-test on one of your nodes make sure the server IP in sensors-test.c matches the IP of you machine.
+To see the Device Sensor Data when running sensors-test on one of your nodes make sure the server IP in sensors-test.c matches the IP of your machine.